WordPress/HelpHub/CONTRIBUTING.md

 ## Propose design suggestions and improvements

-Join our discussions in the [#docs](https://wordpress.slack.com/messages/docs/) [slack](https://make.wordpress.org/chat/) channel on **Tuesdays from 15:00 - 16:00 UTC** - content, design and development discussion.
-Or submit your ideas on our GitHub repo [here](https://github.com/Kenshino/HelpHub/issues).
+Join our discussions in the [#docs](https://wordpress.slack.com/messages/docs/) [slack](https://make.wordpress.org/chat/) channel on **Mondays from 15:00 - 16:00 UTC** - content, design and development discussion.
+Or submit your ideas on our GitHub repo [here](https://github.com/WordPress/HelpHub/issues).